14 Special Members and Friends

 Tip: Follow the Rule of Zero whenever you can.
 Use std::string instead of char*, std::vector instead of raw arrays, and std::unique_ptr instead of raw new/delete.
 If all your members manage themselves, you do not need to write any special member functions.

-Friends
+14.4 Friends

 So far, only a class’s own member functions can access its private data.
 But sometimes an outside function or another class genuinely needs that access, and making it a member function is inconvenient or impossible.

 Consider printing a Playlist with std::cout.
-You would like to write std::cout << my_playlist, but operator<< cannot be a member function of Playlist — the left operand of << is a std::ostream, not a Playlist, so the compiler would need to add the overload to std::ostream, which you do not own.
+You would like to write std::cout << my_playlist, but operator<< cannot be a member function of Playlist — the left operand of << is a std::ostream, not a Playlist, so the overload would have to be added to std::ostream, which you do not own.
 It has to be a free function, and a free function cannot access private members.

 Or consider a class that manages another class’s internals — like a DJ that manipulates a Playlist’s track order.
 You could make DJ a subclass or merge the two classes together, but neither makes sense: a DJ is not a kind of playlist, and a playlist does not need DJ behavior baked in.